mongodb/specifications/source/auth/auth.rst

 --------------------

 authMechanism
-	MONGODB-CR, MONGODB-X509, GSSAPI, PLAIN, SCRAM-SHA-1, SCRAM-SHA-256, MONGODB-IAM
+	MONGODB-CR, MONGODB-X509, GSSAPI, PLAIN, SCRAM-SHA-1, SCRAM-SHA-256, MONGODB-AWS

 	Sets the Mechanism property on the MongoCredential.
 When not set, the default will be one of SCRAM-SHA-256, SCRAM-SHA-1 or MONGODB-CR, following the auth spec default mechanism rules.

 authSource
 	Sets the Source property on the MongoCredential.

-	For GSSAPI, MONGODB-X509 and MONGODB-IAM authMechanisms the authSource defaults to ``$external``.
+	For GSSAPI, MONGODB-X509 and MONGODB-AWS authMechanisms the authSource defaults to ``$external``.
 	For PLAIN the authSource defaults to the database name if supplied on the connection string or ``$external``.
 	For MONGODB-CR, SCRAM-SHA-1 and SCRAM-SHA-256 authMechanisms, the authSource defaults to the database name if supplied on the connection string or ``admin``.